-Jaclyn serves as Secretary of the San Mateo County Bar Association, Barrister’s Section, an organization of new lawyers committed to professional growth, advocating for its members and actively participating in local community outreach programs.
-She is also an active participant in the San Mateo County Bar Association Estate Planning and Probate Section.
-Jaclyn is a member of the State Bar of California.
+Jaclyn serves as Immediate Past President of the San Mateo County Bar Association, Barrister’s Section, an organization of new lawyers committed to professional growth, advocating for its members and actively participating in local community outreach programs.

 Jaclyn was admitted to practice in the State of California in 2009.

-In addition to her practice of law, Jaclyn shares her time with her husband, Blair, and new baby boy, Nico.
+In addition to her practice of law, Jaclyn shares her time with her husband, Blair, son, Nico, and daughter, Zoey.
 She enjoys being outdoors and is active in Pilates, yoga and cycling.
 She enjoys traveling and has studied abroad in Italy at the Universita’ per Stranieri in Siena, Italy and Toulouse, France at the University of Toulouse.
 In addition to her native English, she speaks conversational Russian and Italian.